 STRESS RELIEF Emotional care tips for kids on the go:

-- Add a squirt of Stress Relief Food & Beverage Supplement to your child’s morning beverage and also to the juice or water bottle you send to school for all day support!
+- Add a squirt of STRESS FREE KID Beverage Booster to your child’s morning beverage and also to the juice or water bottle you send to school for all day support!

-- Spray inside your car with Stress Relief Facial Mist just before you pick them up or all around them as they get home, to help them let go of their day and smile.
+- Spray inside your car with STRESS FREE KID Fix-Me Mist just before you pick them up or as they get home, to help them let go of their day and smile.

-- Give your child a nice back, shoulder or foot massage with Stress Relief Body Oil before they go to sleep.
+- Give your child a nice back, shoulder or foot massage with STRESS FREE KID Support Serum before they go to sleep.
 This helps them relax, recover from stress hormones that built up, and connect with Mom or Dad for a sense of security.

-Help teach young children functional tools in their growing years and promote a happier & healthier foundation for their future!
+Help teach young children functional relaxation tools in their growing years and promote a happier & healthier foundation for their future!
 Help us reach 100,000 families to create happier homes!
-Share these tips with your friends!